-Select this key to open the patient information list.
+1 Select the searching key to open the patient list.
 It contains six sets of most recent patient's ID and name.
 Select the required item, and the main interface will switch to the most current data of this patient.
-If the patient is not in this list, select MORE and input the ID or name to search for the patient.